daniya-create23/Attendance-Management-System-using-C-/README.md

 ✅ Add new students/employees to the system
 ✅ Mark attendance for a specific date
 ✅ View attendance records
-✅ User-friendly interface with simple menu-driven functionality
-✅ Data is stored persistently (if file handling is implemented)
+✅ User-friendly interface with simple menu-driven functions ✅ Data is stored persistently (if file handling is implemented)

 ## **Requirements**